ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

    Unfortunately, the X-Plane 10 demo doesn’t provide airfoils for most of the above models, and refuses to load these models without them.
 Fortunately, someone has created and published the airfoils too!

    `Download the airfoils from here <http://forums.x-plane.org/index.php?/files/file/6953-several-naca-64-series-airfoils/>`_.
-In general, `this X-Plane forum thread <http://forums.x-plane.org/index.php?/files/category/3-airfoils/>`_ has more.
+As an aside, `this X-Plane forum thread <http://forums.x-plane.org/index.php?/files/category/3-airfoils/>`_ has more.

    To install them, extract the .afl files from the downloaded archive into *%XPlane-install-dir%\\Airfoils*.
 This will enable you to fly, at the very least, Vee-gull 005 and Houston Hawk.